InfiniteCuriosity/Ethical_use_of_AI/README.md

 <h4>7.
 What are steps we can take to move closer to the best results</h4>
 <i>What are steps we can take to move closer to the best results?</i>

+<h4>8.
+Tell the AI system to test the results for accuracy, ethics, and integrity, and let you know the results.</h4>
+You can do this for nearly anything.
+<i>Test your recommendations for accuracy, ethics, and integrity.
+Let me know what you find.</i>

+<h4>9.
+Test if your submittal meets required standards.</h4>
+For example, if you are submitting a review, you can test your review using this system, and have AI check if your review meets the requirements for submittal.
+<i>Test this for submittal to (place), rate the likelihood of being accepted.
+If the likelihood is low, make recommendations to improve the likelihood of being accepted.</i>

 <h2>Save this prompt and use it!!</h2>